 This, therefore, benefits everyone – Google for fulfilling their role as a reliable source, the customer for having their query answered, and the business for gaining recognition and traction.

-The more valuable your website and its content is, the higher you will rank on the search engine results page (SERP).
+The more valuable your website and its content are, the higher you will rank on the search engine results page (SERP).

-This is why it’s important to put time and effort into optimising your website’s content.
+This is why it’s important to put time and effort into refining your SEO content strategy and optimising your website’s content.
 So that a search engine likes to show it as a top result for searches when users type in a certain phrase or keyword.

 It’s not just five-star reviews and popularity contests as you may have thought.
 SEO follows a specific, technical algorithm.
-Luckily for you – we’ve got the cheat sheet you need to crack the code.
+Luckily for you – we’ve got the cheat sheet you need to crack the code and perfect your SEO content strategy.

-Learning good SEO practice will bring you many benefits.
+Learning good SEO practices will bring you many benefits.
 From enhancing your online positioning to encouraging repeat customers.
 SEO basics include:

-This may seem like a long checklist, but once you refine each of these components, your website will see a return on investment.
+This may seem like a long checklist for your SEO content strategy, but once you refine each of these components, your website will see a return on investment.
 These appeal to website visitors in a variety of ways.
-For example: the sleeker your website, the more people will trust you as a source of information, products and/or services.
+For example, the sleeker your website, the more people will trust you as a source of information, products and/or services.
 This is more likely to encourage lead generation and repeat customers.

 If Google has ranked you on the first result page, it is like the ultimate seal of approval.